Find your

 This morning we’ll enjoy our final workshop with Karin in the hotel before transferring to Guatemala City for a farewell dinner.

-If you have booked our join direct package, today you will make your own way home.
+If you have booked our join direct package, your tour ends after breakfast.

 With our flight-inclusive package, enjoy free time in Guatemala City.
 We include your transfer to the airport.
 From here, you will board your return flight home.